basedlsg/Orange-ID-Template/AI_INSTRUCTIONS.md

 1. **Analyze the full scope of the request** - Understand all components of what they're trying to build
 2. **Develop a step-by-step implementation plan** - Create a clear execution strategy
-3. **Start with database configuration** - Set up SQLite or PostgreSQL as requested
+3. **Start with database initialization** - Run the setup script to initialize SQLite
 4. **Implement features in logical order** - Core functionality first, then additional features
 5. **Verify each component works** - Test and confirm functionality before moving to the next feature
 6. **Maintain the template's design language** - Keep the dark theme with orange accents unless requested otherwise

 ## Database Setup Using the Unified Setup Script

-The template includes a unified setup script that automatically handles database initialization for both SQLite and PostgreSQL.
+The template includes a unified setup script that automatically handles database initialization.
 This is the recommended way to set up the database as it prevents common errors.

 ### Running the Setup Script